jsimms/compost-instructions/README.md

 Compost Lesson
 ------

-If a lesson has not already be done on composting, consider doing a quick lesson around this 5-minute read: https://medium.com/p/5ebdf1ad31c5
+The idea is that this monitor is built and completed in the context of a composting lesson.
+Temperature and moisture levels are important components to monitor in a compost pile.
+By using (and improving upon) this monitor, it shows a way that this could be done remotely.

+If you have not completed a composting lesson yet, please read my 5 minute composting lesson: https://medium.com/p/5ebdf1ad31c5

-Create the Web Application
+The Web Application
 ------

 ### Ruby
-The example code uses the Ruby programming language, and a simple web application framework known as Sinatra.
+The example code uses the [Ruby](http://en.wikipedia.org/wiki/Ruby_(programming_language)) programming language, and a simple web application framework known as [Sinatra](http://en.wikipedia.org/wiki/Sinatra_(software).

 Ruby should be installed on your Mac by default, but it may be an old version.

-Open terminal and type “ruby -v” then hit enter:
+Open terminal and type `ruby -v` then hit enter:

 We’re going to want a version of Ruby 2.0.0.
 If you don’t have that, then there’s some work to do.